-The landlord is required to give tenant written notice at least 30 days prior to the end of the rental period of an increase in rent in a month to month tenancy.
+In Seattle, the landlord is required to give tenant written notice at least 6 month prior to the end of the rental period of any increase in rent in a month to month tenancy.
+It varies in other jurisdictions.

 Handling fees and deposits